Immain/Tailwind-DarkModeThemeSwitcher-Nov2022/README.md

 # Setup

-To manually toggle dark mode in tailwind, set the following configuration:
+If you want to support toggling dark mode manually instead of relying on the operating system preference, use the class strategy instead of the media strategy:

 ```tailwind.config.js```
 ```